 Requirements:

 2.4.1.
 Wild harvested products shall only be derived from a sustainable growing environment.
-Products shall not be harvested at a rate that exceeds the sustainable yield of the ecosystem, or threaten the existence of plant, fungal or animal species, including those not directly exploited.
+Products shall not be harvested at a rate that exceeds the sustainable yield of the ecosystem, or threatens the existence of plant, fungal or animal species, including those not directly exploited.

 2.4.2 Operators shall harvest products only from a clearly defined area where prohibited substances have not been applied.